Top-Hacker720/BlakeMT/README.md

-# BlakeOS
+# BlakeMT
-BlakeOS is a "Operating System" that run directly in MS-DOS/Windows Command Line
+BlakeMT is a multi tool that run directly in MS-DOS/Windows Command Line